blacruz17/tfm/README.md

 - `adjusted_abundances.txt`: relative abundances table for the 356 samples after batch effect adjustment
 - `merged_metadata.txt`: metadata table
 - `adjusted_pathabundance.tsv`, `adjusted_pathcoverage.tsv`: pathway abundances and coverages files obtained by HUMAnN3 after batch effect correction and formatted for STAMP software
+- `cytoscape/`: directory with the input files for Cytoscape, generated with the `R_scripts/patient_similarity_network.R` script
+- `randomForest/`: directory with the input files for the random forest model and three binary files (the best model, its training data, and the ROC curve after validation in the CRC dataset)

 **NOTE:** the celiac disease cohort and the WGS CRC cohort are unavailable, as the data have not been published.